loopmode/waveform-rendering/README.md

 ## WORKAROUNDS

-Biggest pro for all workarounds is the reltaively low effort needed to implement them
+Biggest pro for all workarounds is the relatively low effort needed to implement them

 ### 1) never render waveforms, use v1 keyframe images